 VOXI offers a limited number of plans to its customers, however, the endless social media perk, covering the eight main social media apps including Facebook, Twitter, WhatsApp and Instagram makes VOXI unique.

 Vodafone’s got a SIM only plan for pretty much any specific need, be it data only or different types of unlimited deals, but they’re generally costlier than most other networks and in this case definitely costlier than VOXI’s with one exception.
-While VOXI has only four different plans to choose from, and only one of them has 5G, they are better value per GB.
+VOXI has five different plans to choose from, and three of them even come with 5G coverage.

 Vodafone’s pay as you go bundles are not really wallet friendly.
 There are five different PAYG bundles you can choose from starting at £10 (3GB data, 250 minutes), followed by £15, £20 and £30 bundles.
 The unlimited bundle is priced £50 and it’s the only PAYG bundle with unlimited minutes.
+Both £30 and £50 bundles come with 5G coverage too.
 All bundles include Vodafone’s Total Rollover perk, VeryMe Rewards and roaming in 48 European destinations.

 Compared to Vodafone, VOXI’s phone contracts are almost always cheaper.
 Unless there’s a jaw dropping sale on Vodafone’s shop, VOXI’s pay monthly phone deals will price up lower.
 Both networks have great handset options and offer you the option to pick a handset without committing to a long-term SIM plan, however selecting this option with Vodafone, things get a bit pricier.